Chart Color Schemes

 Belconnen features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

 Belconnen's dwelling structure, as per the latest Census, consisted of 0.5% houses and 99.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Australian Capital Territory had 69.4% houses and 30.5% other dwellings.
+This contrasts with the Australian Capital Territory's 69.4% houses and 30.5% other dwellings.
 Home ownership in Belconnen was at 11.8%, with mortgaged dwellings at 22.0% and rented ones at 66.2%.
 The median monthly mortgage repayment was $1,517, below the Australian Capital Territory average of $2,000.
-The median weekly rent in Belconnen was $430, matching the Australian Capital Territory figure.
-Nationally, Belconnen's mortgage repayments were lower at $1,863 and rents were higher at $375.
+The median weekly rent in Belconnen was $430, matching the Australian Capital Territory figure but higher than the national average of $375.
+Nationally, Belconnen's mortgage repayments were significantly lower than the Australian average of $1,863.

 Frequently Asked Questions - Housing